cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-website-with-github-pages.md

 file_attachment_path: /uploads/website-handout.pdf
 ---

 In this guide, you'll learn how to make a simple website for Github Pages using HTML, CSS, and Javascript.
+By the end you'll have made your own website that you can share with your friends.

 * View example: [https://cplmakerlab.github.io/simple-website-template/](https://cplmakerlab.github.io/simple-website-template/){: target="_blank" rel="noopener"}
 * Starter Template: [https://github.com/cplmakerlab/simple-website-template](https://github.com/cplmakerlab/simple-website-template){: target="_blank" rel="noopener"}